Immigration to Puerto Rico

 Living and working in Puerto Rico

-Flamenco beach in Puerto Rico
+Cave in Fajardo, Puerto Rico

 Puerto Rico, also known as the Commonwealth of Puerto Rico, is a captivating Caribbean Island and a U.S. territory.
 Situated on the continent of North America, it graces the northeastern Caribbean Sea and the North Atlantic Ocean, at a distance of around 1600 km from Miami, Florida.
 With a population of 3.26 million residents, this stunning archipelago boasts a main island, Puerto Rico, along with other popular ones like Culebra, Vieques, Isla de Mona, Isla Mata La Gata, Isla Palomino, and Desecheo, reachable by water boats.
 Additionally, there are countless smaller cays and islets dotting its surroundings.
 Renowned for its beauty, Puerto Rico recorded 2.75 million tourists in 2021, making tourism a significant contributor to its economy.
 The tourism sector alone generated nearly 2.80 billion U.S. dollars in the same year.